Abubakar919666/Javascript/README.md

-Simply making Javascript project of 100 days of challenge of making good practice..
+Simply solving Javascript questions for challenge to making good practice..